cfrancisco726/destination-finder/README.md

-Enter origin city, departure date and number of days for a list of cheapest destinations plotted on a map.
-This list of flights is provided by the Amadeus API. &nbsp; Clicking on a marker provides flight information that may be saved to your saved trips page.
+Search for the cheapest flights based on origin city, date and trip duration.
+This list of flights is provided by the Amadeus API.
+You will also have the ability to save flight information.

 Built with: React-Redux, MongoDB, ExpressJS, NodeJS and Material-UI
 APIs: Google Maps and Amadeus.